prolificinteractive/swift-style-guide/README.md

 #### Usage of MARK ####

 To help organizing your files you may want to use pragma marks to clearly separate your functions, properties, extensions.
 Only use them for the groups defined above.
-Also use a MARK per extensions.
+Also use a MARK per extension.

 ```swift
 // MARK: Public Functions